dmcv-ecnu/dmcv-ecnu.github.io/README.md

-# Website for DMCV-ECNU
+# Website for DMCV Laboratory
-This is the official code for DMCV Laboratory of East Normal China University.
+This is the official website code for DMCV Laboratory of East Normal China University.